Conodont: Element types

+The conodont animal

 Although conodont elements are abundant in the fossil record, fossils preserving soft tissues of conodont animals are known from only a few deposits in the world.
 One of the first possible body fossils of a conodont were those of Typhloesus, an enigmatic animal known from the Bear Gulch limestone in Montana.
 This possible identification was based on the presence of conodont elements with the fossils of Typhloesus.
-This claim was disproved, however, as the conodont elements were actually in the creatures digestive area.
+This claim was disproved, however, as the conodont elements were actually in the creature's digestive area.
 That animal is now regarded as a possible mollusk related to gastropods.
-As of 2022, there are only three described species of conodont animal that have preserved trunks fossils: Clydagnathus windsorensis from the Carboniferous aged Granton Shrimp Bed in Scotland, Promissum pulshrum from the Ordovician aged Soom Shale in South Africa, and Panderodus unicostatus from the Silurian aged Waukesha Biota in Wisconsin.
+As of 2023, there are only three described species of conodonts that have preserved trunk fossils: Clydagnathus windsorensis from the Carboniferous aged Granton Shrimp Bed in Scotland, Promissum pulchrum from the Ordovician aged Soom Shale in South Africa, and Panderodus unicostatus from the Silurian aged Waukesha Biota in Wisconsin.
 There are other examples of conodont animals that only preserve the head region, including eyes, of the animals known from the Silurian aged Eramosa site in Ontario and Triassic aged Akkamori section in Japan.

 According to these fossils, conodonts had large eyes, fins with fin rays, chevron-shaped muscles and axial line, which were interpreted as notochord or the dorsal nerve cord.
-While Clydagnathus and Panderodus had length only reaching 4-5 cm, Promissum is estimated to reach 40 cm in length, if it had same proportion as Clydagnathus.
+While Clydagnathus and Panderodus had lengths only reaching 4-5 cm, Promissum is estimated to reach 40 cm in length, if it had the same proportions as Clydagnathus.